dsccommunity/FSRMDsc/README.md

 ## Versions

+### 2.1.0.0
+* DSC Module moved to MSFT.

 ### 2.0.1.0
 * Integration tests included for all resources.
-* BMD_cFSRMFileScreenAction: Fix to Get-TargetResource.
+* MSFT_xFSRMFileScreenAction: Fix to Get-TargetResource.
-* BMD_cFSRMQuotaAction: Fix to Get-TargetResource.
+* MSFT_xFSRMQuotaAction: Fix to Get-TargetResource.
-* BMD_cFSRMQuotaActionTemplate: Fix to Get-TargetResource.
+* MSFT_xFSRMQuotaActionTemplate: Fix to Get-TargetResource.

 ### 2.0.0.0
 * Combined all FSRM Resources into this module.